trappaly/StressLess/reports/milestone-2-report.md

 ### Cheyanne:
 #### Wrote 10 issues
-      Wrote about 10 potential issues we would have with our project
+      Wrote 10 potential issues we would have with our project

 ### Khanh: